VR-RECONSTRUCTION OF THE WOLPA GREAT SYNAGOGUE

 Belarusian-Jewish Cultural Heritage Center

-Supported by the Museum of Jewish Art and History of Judaism in Paris
+Supported by the Museum of Jewish Art and History in Paris

 Supported by the French Ministry of Foreign Affairs